Notice of Pre-AIA or AIA Status

 Question 1: Yes; the claims are directed to a composition of matter and a process of using said composition.

-Question 2A – Prong 1: Yes, the claims recite a natural phenomenon, namely, a composition comprising a naturally occurring bacterial strain Pseudomonas migulae strain JNU 01, wherein the strain is derived from a medium containing polystyrene as a sole carbon source; and a plastic.
+Question 2A – Prong 1: Yes, the claims recite a natural phenomenon, namely, a composition comprising a naturally occurring bacterial strain Pseudomonas migulae strain JNU 01, a basal salt medium comprising polystyrene powder, and a plastic wherein the polystyrene powder is a sole carbon source.

-Question 2B: As noted in answering that of 2A – Prong 2 above, there is nothing in the claims which amounts to significantly more in terms of structure and/or function and the claims read on naturally occurring Pseudomonas migulae and the methods of using said Pseudomonas migulae with a plastic which is also naturally occurs in nature.
+Question 2B: As noted in answering that of 2A – Prong 2 above, there is nothing in the claims which amounts to significantly more in terms of structure and/or function and the claims read on naturally occurring Pseudomonas migulae and the methods of using said Pseudomonas migulae with a plastic and a basal salt medium which is also naturally occurs in nature, or commonly used with said bacteria as explained above.
 Thus, the claims are drawn to a judicial exception, namely, a naturally occurring product/process.

 Applicants’ Arguments: